zhqduan/HUPAN-1/README.md

     hupanSLURM mergeUnalnCtg Unalign_result/data/ mergeUnalnCtg_result

-   Alternatively, if you conducted step iv by `hupan`, you can find the merge result in the Unalign_result/total:
+   Alternatively, if you conducted step iv by `hupan`, you can find the merged result in the Unalign_result/total:

     mv Unalign_result/total/ mergeUnalnCtg_result